AllinaArr/python-p3-organizing-bears-lab/README.md

         bears.name,
         bears.age
     FROM bears
-    WHERE sex='F';
+    WHERE sex="F";
 """
 ```

-You may be expected to use SQL statements that you're not particularly familiar
+You may be expected to use SQL statements that you"re not particularly familiar
 with.
 Make sure you use the resources and Google to find the right statements.

-***
+---

 ## Resources